jaalso/incident-response-labs/README.md

 🚨incident-response-labs
-Incident Response labs — forensic investigation, attack simulation &amp; IR reporting | SCI
+Incident Response labs — forensic investigation · attack simulation · IR reporting · DFIR · Windows forensics | SCI

 All labs conducted in isolated VirtualBox environments or on authorised external targets.
 No unauthorised systems were accessed.
 All work complies with Swiss law and ethical hacking standards.